 If you wait to submit your retirement application, by law INPRS can only pay up to six months of retroactive benefits if you qualify to receive pension benefits.

 If you meet the conditions for unreduced retirement benefits described above, your monthly retirement benefit is the lesser of:

 When applying for benefits, make sure you complete the tax withholding forms.

 If your spouse would have qualified for a benefit, but your spouse precedes you in death, upon your death your dependent child is entitled to the same benefit your spouse would have received.

-If your surviving spouse dies while receiving the survivor benefit and a dependent child of both the surviving spouse and the deceased participant survives, your dependent child will receive that same benefit.
+If your surviving spouse dies while receiving the survivor benefit and a dependent child of both the surviving spouse and the deceased member survives, your dependent child will receive that same benefit.
 If there is more than one dependent child, the dependent children will share the monthly benefit equally.
-Each dependent child will receive this benefit until the age of eighteen (18) or during the entire period of the mental or physical disability using disability guidelines established by the Social Security Administration, whichever period is longer.
+Each dependent child will receive this benefit until the age of 18 or during the entire period of the mental or physical disability using disability guidelines established by the Social Security Administration, whichever period is longer.